 Monday, March 28, 2005 at 5:30PM.
 Matt Edmonds gave a talk.

 Monday, March 14, 2005 at 3:30PM.
 Professor Bogdan Oporowski gave a Pi Day talk on the general topic of graph theory.

 Monday, March 7, 2005 at 5:00PM.
 Martin Laubinger gave a talk on card shuffling and the necessary stopping time to achieve a "random enough" permutation of the 52 cards in a traditional deck.

 Friday, March 4, 2005.
 The Louisiana/Mississippi Section of the Mathematical Association of America held its 2005 sectional meeting, including the student team competition, in which LSU's two teams won 1st and 2nd place.
 The 1st place team was Heath LeBlanc, Tam Yu Man, Daniel Whitman, and Miao Xu.
 The 2nd place team was Sean Farley, Jude Melancon, Larkin Spires, and Nick VanMeter.
-Here's a picture of our victorious teams for the 2005 MAA Sectional Meeting competition.
+Picture of our victorious teams for the 2005 MAA Sectional Meeting competition.

 Monday, February 28, 2005 at 5:00PM.
 Michael Aristidou spoke on "Consistency, Probability and Human Rationality."
 Classical consistency conditions fail to hold on human rationality.
 He discussed the relaxation of these consistency conditions, achieved by using fuzzy sets rather than classical sets, helping to give a more realistic account of human reason.

 Monday, February 21, 2005 at 3:20PM.
 Professor Frank Neubrander gave a talk titled "Distance According to Elvis," about generalizations of the standard introductory calculus optimization problem on the quickest path to reach something in water from land.